photography basics you need to know

 “What general words of advice do you have for new photographers ?”

-- understand how to use your camera’s light-meter more effectively.
+- Know how to use your camera’s light-meter more effectively.

-- use manual exposure metering all of the time,
+- Get used to using manual exposure metering most of the time.

-- know why centering the needle is quite often not the ‘correct exposure’,
+- Know why centering your camera’s metering needle is quite often not the ‘correct exposure‘.